joelkurien/financeARLM/README.md

 **Day 6 — Transformer Arithematic Support**
 Implemented arithematic methods that a transformer needs: Matrix addition, linear matrix multiplication, scalar matrix multiplication, scalar matrix division, scalar matrix subtraction.

-**Day 6 — Refactoring and Reductions**
+**Day 7 — Refactoring and Reductions**
 Refactored the element-wise addition, subtraction, division and multiplication, also implemented the reduction across single axes logic - will apply it for sum, mean, min and min later.
 Also generalized broadcasting for each operation.
+Also added parallelization to computation intensive operations

-**Day 7 - Broadcasting rules completion**
+**Day 8 - Broadcasting rules completion**

 ## Backtesting Engine